charriaga/reading-notes/README.md

 ## Code 201

-Code 201 serves as an intermediate course that delves deeper into front end development.
+Code 201 serves as an foundations course that delves deeper into front end development.

 ### Table of Contents